Church of Saint Nicolas.

 Auw is a village of about 2'000 inhabitants in central Switzerland.
-Auw is located in the region called Freiamt.
-Show it on the map.
-The place is about 500 meters above sea-level.
+Auw is located in the show it on the map.
+The place is about 500

 The village was first mentioned in 924 AD.
 The name "Auw" means "land by the water" because before the agriculture was intensified, there were many little brooks in Auw.
 Some streams still flow throug the commune and the river Reuss is nearby.

 The Church of Saint Nicolas was built in 1705.
 Before there has been a Chapel in the same place.
 The Chapel of Saint Joseph in Rüstenschwil has a beautiful ceiling painting from Joseph Keller.
 In the centre of the village there are some careful restored houses - some of them were built in the 15th century.
 The so called "Rüssegger Muur" in the forests is the remainig part of a wall of loose megalithic stones in a line.